Introduction

 Percentage of Males and Females who received bonus pay

-• Recruitment Practices: Encouraging diverse candidate shortlists and eliminating unconscious bias in hiring decisions.
+- Recruitment practices: Encouraging diverse candidate shortlists and eliminating unconscious bias in hiring decisions

 Our Commitment

-We remain dedicated to closing our gender pay gap and fostering an inclusive workplace where talent is recognised and rewarded fairly.
+We remain dedicated to closing our gender pay gap and fostering an inclusive workplace where talent is recognized and rewarded fairly.
 We will continue to monitor our progress and take further steps to promote gender equality within ONP.

 Karen Buckley